wadholm/microblog/scripts/10-first-minutes/README.md

 5. Enter the copied folder, edit variables in the scripts and execute the scripts in order.

 6. Logout from the server and login again the `deploy` user.
-Then delete the `admin` user, `sudo userdel -r admin`.
+Then delete the `azureuser` user, `sudo userdel -r azureuser`.

 7. Profit!